crate/cratedb-guide/docs/performance/sharding.md

 ## Sizing considerations

-General principles requires careful consideration for cluster sizing and architecture.
+General principles require careful consideration of cluster sizing and architecture.
 Keep the following things in mind when building your sharding strategy.
 Each shard incurs overhead in terms of open files, RAM allocation, and CPU cycles